Why you can trust Jerry

 On the form, you’ll probably see a few options to choose from that indicate how accurate your odometer is.
 You won’t be penalized for saying that the mileage isn’t accurate, or that your odometer has reached its limit and restarted.

-As long as you make sure to report any discrepancies to the best of your ability, you probably don’t have to worry about having an inaccurate odometer.
+As long as you make sure to accurately report any discrepancies to the best of your ability, you don’t have to worry about having an inaccurate odometer.

 What is the penalty for a fraudulent odometer disclosure statement?